osminogin/express-coffee-seed/README.md

 **NOTE**: This project is unmaintained.

+If you want to develop it, don't issue pull requests, but create your own fork.
+Thanks!

+## Introduction

-This is a Node.js Express CoffeeScript stack project seed originally based on [Tom Wilson's coffee-express template](https://github.io/twilson63), but use Sequelize ORM (working with MySQL, MariaDB, SQLite and PostgreSQL databases) and have a better CoffeeScript support.
+Project seed for Node.js/Express/CoffeeScript stack originally based on [Tom Wilson's coffee-express template](https://github.io/twilson63), but use Sequelize ORM (working with MySQL, MariaDB, SQLite and PostgreSQL databases) and have a better CoffeeScript support.